paldhous/ucb/2016/dataviz/md_raw/class2.md

 (Source: A. Abela, [Extreme Presentation Method](http://extremepresentation.typepad.com/files/choosing-a-good-chart-09.pdf))

-In week 1, we covered charts to show the **distribution** of a single continuous variable, and to study the **relationship** between two continuous variables.
+In Week 1, we covered charts to show the **distribution** of a single continuous variable, and to study the **relationship** between two continuous variables.
 So let's now explore possibilities for **comparison** between items for a single continuous variable, and **composition**, or how parts make up the whole.
 In each case, this framework considers both a snapshot at one point in time, and how to visualize comparison and composition over time -- a common task in data journalism.

 I like to add a couple more answers to the question: **connection**, or visualizing how people, things, or organizations relate to one another; and **location**, which covers maps.